Tuesday, December 2, 2014

 She appears listed as mother "Katie Brown" to Statira Morrill in a Moultonboro 1890 death record, and from here we learn that Statira was born in Tuftonboro (where Catherine and Jotham had moved soon after the wedding);

 According to an email I received from Tuftonboro Town Hall, Catherine, listed as "Mrs. Jonathan Morrill" died in November of 1851.
+I'm not sure what source they are using to provide that information.
+I see no death record for her online anywhere.
+Perhaps another trip to Tuftonboro is warranted.

 There are many census records for her husband Jotham, where she appears as the elder female in the household.